Orders, Accounts, and Memberships

 - Click "My Account" in the upper-right at the top of the page.

-- Click "Auto-Renewals" on your account page.
+- Click "manage auto-renewal" in sidebar on your account page.

 How do I obtain a full refund on my yearly membership?